Got questions? Need help?

 What websites does Health Union own/operate?

-Today, Health Union’s portfolio of patient communities includes Migraine.com, MultipleSclerosis.net, RheumatoidArthritis.net, Type2Diabetes.com, HepatitisC.net, COPD.net, CrohnsDisease.com, Asthma.net, IrritableBowelSyndrome.net, PlaquePsoriasis.com, Psoriatic-Arthritis.com, LungCancer.net, ParkinsonsDisease.net , SkinCancer.net and AtopicDermatitis.net.
-We also own URLs and plan future patient communities for AlzheimersDisease.net, and Blood-Cancer.com.
+Today, Health Union’s portfolio of patient communities includes Migraine.com, MultipleSclerosis.net, RheumatoidArthritis.net, Type2Diabetes.com, HepatitisC.net, COPD.net, CrohnsDisease.com, Asthma.net, IrritableBowelSyndrome.net, PlaquePsoriasis.com, Psoriatic-Arthritis.com, LungCancer.net, ParkinsonsDisease.net , SkinCancer.net and AtopicDermatitis.net, prostate cancer.
+We also own URLs and plan future patient communities for AlzheimersDisease.net, Blood-Cancer.com and Endometriosis.net.
 Learn more about Our Communities.

 How does Health Union make money?